victoriastruk/react-todo/README.md

 - Light and dark theme toggle
 - Input validation using **Yup**
 - Error messages and styling based on validation
+- Theme is saved in **localStorage** and persists across page reloads
 - Responsive design

 > ⚠️ Note: This app uses React `useState` for state management and does not persist tasks after a page reload.